apache/incubator-weex/doc/components/scroller.md

 ### Summary

-A vertical scroller which can have multiple subcomponents arranged in one column.
-If total height of its subcomponents is higher then the height of itself, the whole subcomponents are scrollable.
+A vertical scroller which can have multiple child components arranged in one column.
+If total height of its child components is higher then the height of itself, the whole child components are scrollable.

 **Notes:** A `<scroller>` can be used as a root element or a embed element.
 The scoll direction of this component is column, and it can't be changed.

-### Subcomponents
+### Child Components

-It supports all kinds of weex components as its subcomponents.
+It supports all kinds of weex components as its child components.

 ### Attributes